 Virtual Open Houses

 Although in-person open houses are not an option at this time, virtual open houses have become an effective marketing tool; we can get hundreds of viewings online instead of having just a few people attend an open house in person.
 A virtual open house is basically just a live video tour of your home that is broadcasted online - we can even broadcast on Facebook and YouTube simultaneously.

 Contactless Showings or Limited Contact Showings

 Don't take offence when we don't shake your hand - during COVID our agents maintain physical distance during all client interactions and are wearing masks.
 They may provide hand sanitizer and/or gloves, but it's recommended you bring your own.
 Most listings also have hand sanitizer inside the entry.
 Only two family-unit members may attend a showing at one time.
 We ask that you don't bring children.
 We also ask that you don't touch anything.
 We will ask you to complete a hold harmless form, and some sellers and/or their brokerages may require additional forms or questionnaires to be completed before you view a home.

 Some clients opt for “virtual showings” where an agent walks through the property and shows the client the home over FaceTime, Skype or something similar.
 We can draw your eye to things that you should be aware of, tell you about noises or smells, and point out any things that might perfectly match your check-list.
-After viewing homes virtually you may be able to narrow down the homes you need to see in person and take extra precautions when that time comes.
+After viewing homes virtually, you may be able to narrow down the homes you need to see in person and take extra precautions when that time comes.